smaht-dac/submitr/docs/source/installation_prerequisites.rst

 ========================

-Each section in this document is meant to sequentially guide you through the initial setup process for installing dependencies necessary to run ``smaht-submitr``, while simultaneously getting you setup with some best practices for managing the submissions on your local system.
+Each section in this document is meant to sequentially guide you through the initial setup process for installing the tools necessary to effectively run ``smaht-submitr``, while simultaneously getting you setup with some best practices for managing the submissions on your local system.

 The UNIX Command-Line
 ---------------------